solo-io/supergloo/docs/content/setup/prerequisites/enterprise_prerequisites.md

 {{< tabs >}}
 {{< tab name="NodePort" codelang="shell">}}
 // Note that this command fetches the IP address of the first node.
-If you have multiple nodes, make sure to fetch the IP of the node on which the istio-ingressgateway pod is deployed on (indicated by the pod's `spec.nodeName` field) MGMT_INGRESS_ADDRESS=$(kubectl get node -ojson | jq -r ".items[0].status.addresses[0].address") MGMT_INGRESS_PORT=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="https")].nodePort}')
+// If you have multiple nodes, make sure to fetch the IP of the node
+// on which the istio-ingressgateway pod is deployed on (indicated by
+// the pod `spec.nodeName` field)
+MGMT_INGRESS_ADDRESS=$(kubectl get node -ojson | jq -r ".items[0].status.addresses[0].address")
+MGMT_INGRESS_PORT=$(kubectl -n istio-system get service istio-ingressgateway -o jsonpath='{.spec.ports[?(@.name=="https")].nodePort}')
 RELAY_ADDRESS=${MGMT_INGRESS_ADDRESS}:${MGMT_INGRESS_PORT}